Kalshi logo

 About the Bet Payout Calculator

-This free bet payout calculator instantly shows you how much you'll win on any sports bet.
-Whether you're betting on NFL football, NBA basketball, MLB baseball, or any other sport, simply enter your stake and American odds to calculate your potential winnings.
+This free bet payout calculator instantly shows how much you'll win on any sports bet in American, decimal, or fractional odds.
+Whether you're betting on NFL football, NBA basketball, MLB baseball, soccer, or any other sport, enter your stake and odds to calculate your potential profit and total payout.

 How to Use This Calculator